scottyeager/info_foundation/_archive/technology/architecture/overview.md

 #### Smart contracting (1+2).

-Every personand and/or legal entity is represented on the grid by a digital avatar called a "3bot".
+Every person and and/or legal entity is represented on the grid by a digital avatar called a "3bot".
 This  3bot has capabilities to represent persons or legal entities in a unique way in the following areas:
 - a unique digital identity
 - a unique digital currency wallet
 - capabilities to query, search, find and communicate to other 3bot's in a securely (encrypted) peer2peer (3bot to 3bot)